2003-up Chevrolet Express and GMC Savana

 Replacing the radio itself isn't hard at all, but getting to it can be somewhat challenging.
 The challenges vary a bit, depending on whether you have a 2003-2007 or 2008-up van, but you'll have to remove the entire dash trim panel in either case.
 That's one long piece of plastic to wrestle with, and getting it away from the dash safely involves a lot of work and probably some help from a friend.
 It's always good to be careful when removing plastic trim panels, but you really don't want to break this one.

-If you're an experienced automotive do-it-yourselfer, you'll probably be okay, especially with help from the complete, illustrated instructions found in the Crutchfield MasterSheet that's included free with all stereo and speaker orders.
+If you're an experienced automotive do-it-yourselfer, you'll probably be okay, especially with help from the disassembly instructions found in the Crutchfield MasterSheet that's included free with all stereo and speaker orders.
 On the other hand, if you haven't done this sort of thing enough to feel comfortable doing it, you might want to hand the job over to your friendly neighborhood car audio installation professionals.

 Replacing the factory radio requires a dash kit and a wiring harness adapter.
 Because your vehicle's warning chime is built into the factory radio, you'll need to purchase an adapter that retains the factory warning chime and provides a switched 12-volt power source for your new radio.
 Crutchfield strongly recommends that you don't replace your factory radio without using the recommended adapter, and we'll give you a deep discount with your Crutchfield stereo purchase.